Amsterdam-AI-Team/Urban_PointCloud_Processing/notebooks/README.md

 [1.
 AHN preprocessing](1.%20AHN%20preprocessing.ipynb) -- detailed instructions for pre-processing AHN data.

 [2.
-Data fusion](2.%20Data%20fusion.ipynb) -- different data fusers and the data fusion pipeline.
+Ground and Buildings](2.%20Ground%20and%20Buildings.ipynb) -- labelling ground and buildings using data fusion with AHN and BGT data.

 [3.
-Region growing](3.%20Region%20growing.ipynb) -- two region growing implementations for the refinement of labeled objects.
+Cars](3.%20Cars.ipynb) -- label objects as cars based on dimensions of a cluster and BGT data.

 [4.
-Label cars](4.%20Label%20cars.ipynb) -- label objects as cars based on dimensions of a cluster and BGT data.
+Pole-like objects](4.%20Pole-like%20objects.ipynb) -- labelling objects such as trees, street lights, and traffic signs using BGT data.

+[5.
+Region growing](5.%20Region%20growing.ipynb) -- two region growing implementations for the refinement of labeled objects.